greymass/docs-ui/README.md

 ### Watch changes to local docs repository

-You can watch your local `docs` repository to work directly against the docs UI when you write EOS documentation:
+You can watch your local `docs` repository to work directly against the docs UI when you write Vaulta documentation:

 ```shell
 node scripts/pull-docs-locally.js <path-to-docs-repo>